STUDENT RESEARCH COMPETITIONS AT SWPA

 - Not Accepted

-Send questions regarding the SWPA Student Research Competition to Dr. Jonali Baruah, President-Elect, at baruah@tarleton.edu
+Send questions regarding the SWPA Student Research Competition to Dr. Shawn Charlton, President-Elect, at scharlton@uca.edu.

 Guidelines for Submissions

 The submission guidelines are the same for both the Psi Chi and SWPA student competitions.
 A faculty member must sponsor each entry but should not be listed as a co-author.
 The student author(s) will be listed as such, and the faculty sponsor will be listed separately as the sponsor.
-Faculty sponsors may serve as collaborators as the project is carried out, but the writing of the abstract and the creation of the presentation must be the student’s effort.
+Faculty sponsors may serve as collaborators during the project's execution, but the writing of the abstract and creation of the presentation must be the student’s own effort.
 If you wish to have a faculty co-author, then you should submit your work to the SWPA general program, not to the student research competition.

-At least one author on the submission must have paid their student member registration fee to be eligible to submit, but all authors on the project must have paid their student member registration in order to attend.
+At least one author on the submission must have paid their student member registration fee to be eligible to submit.
+Still, all authors on the project must have paid their student member registration fee in order to attend.
 The submitting author can register and pay their registration fee using the registration portal.
 The link to the registration portal can be found on your member's profile homepage.

 Policies for Competitions

-- SWPA will cancel a given competition if the competition in question receives an insufficient number of entries.
+- SWPA will cancel a given competition if it receives an insufficient number of entries.

 - Psi Chi submissions that are not one of the 12 Regional Research Award winners are automatically included in the SWPA Student Research Competition.